pierogis/pierogis/docs/cli.rst

 ``--processes``      number of processes to use for pool^          ``None``   ``int``
 ==================== ============================================= ========== =======

+If the input file is a directory or a movie file (anything animated), the output will be an animation as well.
+Artifact "cooked" folder will contain frames.
+If you don't understand what output type to expect from your command, don't provide ``output``.

 ``presave`` will be ignored if dir ``path``.
 If ``processes`` is provided, ``async`` is set to ``True``.
 If ``async`` is provided without ``processes``, ``processes`` wil be ``os.cpu_count()``